rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 NetScaler Application Delivery Controller (ADC), Citrix&reg; Systems' core networking product, is a tool that improves the delivery speed and quality of applications to an end user.
-This blog describes how to upgrade the software on NetScaler appliances that are configured in a high availability setup from the command line interface (cli).
+This blog describes how to upgrade from the command line interface (cli) the software on NetScaler appliances that are configured in a high availability setup.

 <!-- more -->

 ### Introduction

-The ADC product was developed for business customers and performs tasks such as traffic optimization, Layer4 to Layer7 load balancing, and web application acceleration while maintaining data security.
+The ADC product was developed for business customers and performs tasks such as traffic optimization, Layer 4 to Layer 7 load balancing, and web application acceleration while maintaining data security.

 You should upgrade firmware to overcome known issues and bugs with current